Best Bike Lock of 2021

 The drawback we found is the locking mechanism gets sticky more easily than other locks.
 It works reliably after some cleaning and lubrication, but it's not as smooth as other, higher-end locks.
 Our testers also wish Kryptonite would commit to designing a more user-friendly frame mount for their U-locks.
 We think you'll want to give this lock a second look if you need the security of a U-lock without the hefty price.

 ABUS Chain Lock 1200 Web

-If you're on the market for a bike lock that will work in high-risk areas like a college campus, skip the ABUS Chain Lock 1200 Web.
-However, if you just need a minimal deterrent that's also easy to carry and to use, then there's something to be said for this chain lock.
-At less than a half a pound, you'll hardly notice it, whether it's in your jersey pocket, in a bag, or wrapped around your seat post.
-We wrapped it around the seat posts of both adult and children's bikes, and in either case, our testers hardly noticed it was there.
-Its simple combo-opening feature means you don't need to carry around a key, either.
+If you're on the market for a bike lock that is more suitable to use in high-risk areas, like a college campus, skip the ABUS Chain Lock 1200 Web.
+However, if you need a minimal deterrent that's easy to carry and use, then there's something to be said for this simple chain lock.
+Whether in your jersey pocket, in a bag, or wrapped around your seat post, at less than half a pound, you'll hardly notice it.
+We wrapped it around the seat posts of both adult and children's bikes, and in both cases, our testers barely noticed it was there.
+Its simple, combo-opening feature means you don't need to carry around a key, either.

-This lock won't stop a determined thief.
-Its use is limited to a minute or two out of eyesight in urban areas, if that.
-But in low-security areas where there aren't tools-toting thieves around the corner, this ABUS Chain Lock might be all you need.
-It's not super burly, but if you're looking for a lightweight lock that's easy to carry around and doesn't break the bank, the ABUS 1200 is just for you and your (inexpensive) bike.
+Unfortunately, this lock won't stop a determined thief.
+Its use is limited to a minute or two out of eyesight in urban areas.
+But in low-security regions where there aren't tools-toting thieves around the corner, this ABUS Chain Lock might be all you need.
+It's not super burly, but if you're looking for a lightweight lock that doesn't break the bank and is easy to carry around, the ABUS 1200 is just for you and your (hopefully inexpensive) bike.

 Read review: ABUS Chain Lock 1200 Web